 - Lead Generation Tools like Radius – With these tools, you can target audiences who are likely to turn into business prospects.

 - Identify what people like most on your site with the help of tools like Crazy Egg.

 You can kick start big data analytics in your start-up or small business by making use of all the data that is publicly available online.
 Ignoring big data can prove costly in the long run.
-Utilise the big data boom and find the right solution to make a huge impact on the overall functioning of your organisation.
+Utilize the big data boom and find the right solution to make a huge impact on the overall functioning of your organization.
 Once, you figure out the right big data strategy that works for you, we are pretty sure that your business will become a force to reckon with in the dynamic, competitive global market of today.